Germany's far-right AfD feels shunned by its opponents in the Bundestag | DW | 16.12.2021

 The previous legislative period saw a similar case in the legal affairs committee.
 In 2018, AfD MP Stephan Brandner was stripped of his role as committee chair in November 2019 after making comments on social media, which were widely condemned as anti-Semitic.

-Kai Arzheimer, a political scientist at the University of Mainz, says the decision to prevent the AfD parliamentarians from chairing committees is another example of how the impact the AfD's presence has on the workings of parliament.
+Kai Arzheimer, a political scientist at the University of Mainz, says the decision to prevent the AfD parliamentarians from chairing committees is another example of how the AfD's presence impacts the workings of parliament.

 "Our institutions aren't really made for situations like this one," Arzheimer told DW.
 "They're made for constructive, collegial cooperation.
 And right now you have a party in the Bundestag which is raising concerns about whether they pose a security risk."